kevinsullivan/TMDE/README.md

 - Check to see that everything is working
   - Open the test.lean file (src/test/test_lean_mathlib.lean)
   -Check that the conditions described therein are satisfied.
-  - Cases
-    - true: celebrate, give yourself something for a job well done
-    - false: try to figure out and fix what went wrong; don't give up too early; ask for help if it not working nevertheless
+-You may now work in and exit from VSCode as you wish.
+VSCode will let you re-open this project when you're ready to work on it again.

 ## What you have wrought

-You now have, up and running, the remarkable discrete math learning environment for CS2120 (Fall 2021) Yay!
+You now have, up and running, the coolest discrete math learning environment ever.
+Yay!
 You're done.

 ## Of course, if your're curious
 - Yep, that was clickbait, but hey
 - Your new development environment delivers the following capabilities among others
 - VSCode, open and ready for you to start, and to continue, developing the logic of your application, in a professionally competent manner
 - A containerized/virtual computer delivering a richly configured discrete math learning environment
   - Ubuntu 20.04 LTS operating system
   - Lean Prover Community, with mathlib
   - Widely used VSCode IDE
   - Root "shell" into Ubuntu container.
   - VSCode operates on a clone of your repo automatically created in your container
 - The entire development environment builds from the ground up when you first follow thees procedures
 - You can change and rebuild your own environment anytime, or incorporate improvements that we deliver from upstream
 - The ability to pull "upstream" updates to integrate changes to the main repository into your clones.
 - The ability to issue "pull requests," asking that your changes be incorporated into our upstream respository
 - The clone of your repo is in the directory, /workspaces, in the container.

-## Help Make It Even Better
-Let us know what you think.
-Better yet, make it better and send us a PR.
-You'll be completely set up to do that by the results of this procedure.
+## If you find a problem or an opportunity ...
+If you think you've found a problem, revisit this GitHub page and report an Issue.
+Better yet, if you then fix the problem on your own clone of this site, commit and push it to your GitHub repo then send us a Pull Request, which will send us your changes to review and possible merge them into our main repository, whereupon they will become available to everyone else, as well.

 ## Legal and contact